i5heu/aliases/README.md

 ## Aliases
 - `dud` Will show the size of all folders in the current directory, sorted by size
 - `up`  Will update, upgrade, dis-upgrade and autoremove - will call sudo
+- `lh`  Will print list all files with human readable size

 ## Install
 Go to homefolder and run this